OussamaHaff/oussamahaff_dev/content/posts/03_understanding_jetpack_compose_syntax.md

 +++ title = "Helping You Understand The Syntax of Jetpack Compose"
-date = "2021-01-02"
+date = "2021-01-15"
 author = "Oussama Hafferssas"
 cover ="/img/03_understanding_jetpack_compose_syntax/cover_compose_syntax_compressed.svg"
-description = "In this article, I will clarify the syntax of *Jetpack Compose* for you by using pure Kotlin, interactive code snippets that you can run and modify, and what you already know about Object-Oriented Programming.
+description = "In this article, I will clarify the syntax of *Jetpack Compose* by using pure Kotlin, interactive code snippets that you can run and modify, and what you already know about Object-Oriented Programming.
 I will also explain some of the frequently used fancy words when using *Compose*."
 +++